luizpericolo/styleguide/board-team/README.md

 ### Frontend

 In the frontend our structure is a bit different.
 We have the structure based on the domain and then we break it down into components, containers, and helpers.
-It helps us to find components of the application faster.
+It helps us find components of the application faster.
 ```
 board
   |—— base